machinekoder/pickit-docs/docs/installation/connecting-the-cables.rst

 M or L camera
 ^^^^^^^^^^^^^

-Connect the Pickit M or L camera with the 10m USB cable (CBL-USB-CAM-10) that is provided with Pickit and plug it into the **CAMERA** labeled USB port at the back side of the Pickit processor.
+Connect the Pickit M or L camera with the 10 m USB cable (CBL-USB-CAM-10) that is provided with Pickit and plug it into the **CAMERA** labeled USB port at the back side of the Pickit processor.